Analogues of Finite Blaschke Products as Inner Functions: Abstract

 \section{Abstract}

 We give a generalization of the notion of finite Blaschke products from the perspective of generalized inner functions in various reproducing kernel Hilbert spaces.
-Further, we study precisely how these functions relate to so-called Shapiro--Shields functions and shift-invariant subspaces generated by polynomials.
+Further, we study precisely how these functions relate to the so-called Shapiro--Shields functions and shift-invariant subspaces generated by polynomials.
+Applying our results, we show that the only entire inner functions on weighted Hardy spaces over the unit disk are multiples of monomials, extending recent work of Cobos and Seco.